Statistical formulation of Onsager-Machlup variational principle: Introduction

-\textit{Introduction.--} Onsager's variational principle (OVP) is useful to obtain the governing equations of irreversible dynamics in soft matter such as polymers, colloidal suspensions, and liquid crystals~\cite{Onsager31a,Onsager31b,Doi11,DoiBook}.
+Onsager's variational principle (OVP) is useful to obtain the governing equations of irreversible dynamics in soft matter~\cite{Onsager31a,Onsager31b,Doi11,DoiBook}.
+It has been applied for various problems such as colloidal suspensions~\cite{Doi11,DoiBook}, polymers~\cite{Zhou18,Doi21}, binary mixtures~\cite{Xu15}, liquid crystals~\cite{Doi11}, bilayer membranes or vesicles~\cite{Fournier15,Okamoto16,Oya18}, and liquid droplets~\cite{Man17,Hu17}.
 In this principle, we construct a functional quantity called Rayleighian by summing up the dissipation function and the change rate of free energy.
 Minimization of Rayleighian under appropriate constraints provides us with overdamped deterministic equations that describe the change rate of the state variables.
 The obtained equations automatically satisfy Onsager's reciprocal relations and the second law of thermodynamics.
-To further include thermal fluctuations, noise terms are added to the deterministic equations, and their statistical properties should be determined by the fluctuation-dissipation theorem~\cite{DoiBook}.
+OVP has been applied not only for passive soft matter but also for active living systems~\cite{Zhang20,Wang21,Ackermann23}.
+To take into account thermal fluctuations in OVP, noise terms are added to the deterministic equations, and their statistical properties are determined by the fluctuation-dissipation relation~\cite{DoiBook}.

-For time-evolving processes under thermal fluctuations, one can use the Onsager-Machlup (OM) integral to discuss the path probability~\cite{Onsager53,RiskenBook}.
-The OM integral has been used in various problems, such as structural transitions of protein folding~\cite{ZuckermanBook}, chemical kinetic models~\cite{Wang10}, and active matter systems~\cite{Nardini17,Wang21,Yasuda21JPSJ,Yasuda22}.
-Moreover, a path integral representation of fluctuating hydrodynamics can also be provided by the OM integral~\cite{Fox70,Hauge73,Bertini15,Itami15}.
+For time-evolving processes under thermal fluctuations, the Onsager-Machlup (OM) integral can be employed to discuss the path probability~\cite{Onsager53,RiskenBook}.
+The OM integral has been used in various problems, such as structural transitions of protein folding~\cite{ZuckermanBook}, chemical kinetic models~\cite{Wang10}, and active matter~\cite{Nardini17,Wang21,Yasuda21JPSJ,Yasuda22}.
+Moreover, a path integral representation of fluctuating hydrodynamics can be formulated by the OM integral~\cite{Fox70,Hauge73,Bertini15,Itami15}.